 - Warmth and sunlight is a must for the vigorous olive tree in pot growth and development.

 - Control moisture.
-Install a small, inexpensive moisture meter to alert you before plants feel the deficiency.
+Install a small, inexpensive moisture meter for olive trees to alert you before plants feel the deficiency.
 As well, water with care.

 - Monitor weeds, pests, and disease.
 As to maintain robust growth for your olive trees, it is crucial to monitor and control weeds, pests, and disease.